Bubbles form curtain

 How are we sampling?

-We also tracked the movements of each whale and determined what each whale was eating although it was difficult to find out what they were eating when they fed beneath the surface.
-We used a variety of techniques to identify whale prey.
-Jigs and nets were used to collect fish and krill near feeding whales, fish finders were useful in distinguishing zooplankton from fish, and a small tissue sample was collected by means of a modified cross-bow to shoot a small stainless steel dart tip the size of a pencil eraser.
+By photographing and identifying individual whales, we have created and continue to update a catalog of photographs of all the whales seen in our study.
+Knowing individual whales helps us understand their behavior, how long do they stick around the Sound?
+Do they have food preferences?
+Figuring out what they are eating can be tricky.
+We track the movements of each whale and determine what each whale eats, although it is difficult to find out what they were eating when they feed beneath the surface.
+We use a variety of techniques to identify whale prey, including jigs and nets to collect fish and krill near feeding whales and fish finders to distinguish zooplankton from fish.
+We also collect tissue samples from whales by means of a modified cross-bow to shoot a small stainless steel dart tip the size of a pencil eraser.

-During summers, local residents and boat operators provided sighting reports and photo-identifications were contributed by the Gulf Watch Alaska killer whale project.
-These reports and photos are used to track movement and determine the number of whales in PWS (see photo sample).
+During summers, local residents and boat operators provide reports of sightings and the Gulf Watch Alaska killer whale project contributes photo-identifications.
+These reports and photos are used to track whale movements and estimate the total number of humpback whales in Prince William Sound.

 What are we finding?

-Fall and winter are an important feeding period for humpback whales in PWS.
-The whales may be eating 15-20% of the spawning herring, which is similar to the quantity removed by the commercial fishery prior to closure.
+Fall and winter are an important feeding period for humpback whales in Prince William Sound.
+The whales may be eating 15-20% of the spawning herring, which is similar to the quantity removed by the commercial fishery prior to its management closure.
 While this level of predation is believed to be sustainable, many questions remain unanswered.

-You can check out the humpback fluke identification catalogue showing some of the whales monitored under this program at: http://www.alaskahumpbacks.org/flukeIDcatalog.html.
+You can check out the humpback fluke identification catalog showing some of the whales monitored under this program at: Prince William Sound humpback whale fluke identification catalog.